-for any $c \in (0, 1]$.
-Here, $D_{\mathcal{R}}^{\text{symm}}$ is the symmetric Bregman distance associated with the regularisation function $\mathcal{R}$, and $J_\Psi$ is the Burbea-Rao divergence related to the potential $\Psi$.
 This estimate guarantees that as the noise $\delta$ goes to zero, the regularised solution $\var_\reghyp$ converges to the true solution $\var^\dagger$ (in the sense of the Bregman distance) for a suitable choice of the regularisation parameter $\reghyp(\delta)$.
 This provides the first (to our knowledge) rigorous convergence proof for a model-based inversion of a neural network without restrictive assumptions like differentiability of the activation function or tangential cone conditions.
 For instance, for the ReLU activation, the Burbea-Rao term vanishes under mild conditions, leading to a traditional convergence rate (see \cite[Example 1]{wang2023liftedinversion}).

 While a full convergence theory for the joint, non-convex multi-layer problem \eqref{eq:lifted_inversion} is still an open question, the problem can be tackled computationally via an alternating minimisation or block-coordinate descent scheme.
 This approach sequentially solves for each variable ($\var, \aux_1, \dots, \aux_{\nolayers-1}$) while keeping the others fixed, leveraging the fact that each sub-problem is convex.
 For the single-layer problem \eqref{eq:lifted_inversion_perceptron}, efficient primal-dual algorithms can be employed \cite{chambolle2011first, wang2023liftedinversion}.
-Numerical results demonstrate that this approach can effectively invert both single- and multi-layer networks, yielding visually superior results compared to pre-trained decoders while applied to the same data.
+Numerical results demonstrate that this approach can effectively invert both single- and multi-layer networks.
+When evaluated on the same data, the resulting reconstructions are visually superior to those obtained with pre-trained decoders.